Sardinia vs Sicily: Which Island Should You Visit?

 Accommodations in Sardinia vs Sicily

-There are great places to stay on both islands, but if you are interested in high end hotels near the beach, Sicily is a better choice for you.
+There are great places to stay on both islands, but if you are interested in high end beach holiday hotels near the beach, Sicily is a better choice for you.

 When it comes to food, both islands offer visitors delicious seafood dishes and traditional Italian fare.
 However, each island has its own unique culinary specialties.
 On Sicily, you’ll find street food like arancini (fried rice balls) and cannoli (fried pastry dough filled with sweet ricotta cheese), while Sardinians specialize in dishes like culurgiones (pasta dumplings filled with potato and pecorino cheese) and porceddu (roasted suckling pig).